 QM and QRM Rules Would be Aligned

-The proposed federal regulations under the Dodd-Frank Act would align the definitions of a qualified residential mortgage (QRM) and the qualified mortgage (QM), the recently established standard lenders can follow to demonstrate they have determined a borrower’s ability to repay a mortgage loan.
-(The QM rule takes effect in January.)
+The proposed federal regulations under the Dodd-Frank Act would align the definitions of a qualified residential mortgage (QRM) and the qualified mortgage (QM), the standard lenders must follow to demonstrate they have determined a borrower’s ability to repay a mortgage loan.
+The QM rule went into effect in January 2014.

 The QRM definition pertains to the sale of mortgages in mortgage-backed securities, and securitization of QRMs would be exempt from the 5 percent credit risk retention requirement under Dodd-Frank.
 The QM and QRM definitions are widely expected to set the parameters for future mortgage lending.
-By equating QRM to QM, the regulators have provided consistent underwriting standards for the primary and secondary mortgage markets.
+By equating QRM to QM, the regulators will provide consistent underwriting standards for the primary and secondary mortgage markets.

 However, federal regulators are seeking comment on an alternative approach to the QRM, called "QM-plus," that would require lenders to retain a stake in the credit risk when mortgages to be securitized have less than a 30 percent downpayment.
 NAHB will continue to work with the regulators and its coalition partners to ensure that the QRM definition does not include a downpayment requirement in the final rule.

-NAHB staff is analyzing the 500-plus page proposal to issue comments before the Oct.
-30 deadline.
-The federal agencies will issue a final vote on the rule after the comment period closes.
+NAHB issued comments on the proposal before the Oct.
+30 deadline and federal agencies are expected to issue a final vote on the rule later this year.
 The new regulations go into effect one year from the date that they are finalized.

 Information related to the proposed QRM and QM requirements: